theOGognf/rl8/README.rst

 * You want to use an ML framework that isn't PyTorch or you want to use an algorithm that isn't a variant of PPO.

-However, if **rlstack** does fit your use case, it can do wonders for your RL workflow.
+However, if **rl8** does fit your use case, it can do wonders for your RL workflow.

 Related Projects